-15 Other Consulted Parties
+Other Consulted Parties

 Some agencies, jurisdictions, and organizations were unable or chose not to participate in the formal outreach activities during this PEL study.
-Those entities were provided the same project information sent to all other interested parties and given an opportunity to

-18 meet with the project team separately.
-WSDOT requested the following agencies participate: Washington Department of Natural

-19 Resources, BNSF Railway, and Alliance for a Healthy Sound.
-When these agencies could not participate, WSDOT briefed the BNSF

-20 liaison, and made a presentation to Washington DNR and Alliance for a Healthy Sound to ensure they were aware of PEL progress
+Those entities were provided the same project information sent to all other interested parties and given an opportunity to meet with the project team separately.
+WSDOT requested the following agencies participate: Washington Department of Natural Resources, BNSF, and Alliance for a Healthy South Sound.
+When these agencies could not participate, WSDOT briefed the BNSF liaison, and made a presentation to Washington Department of Natural Resources and Alliance for a Healthy South Sound to ensure they were aware of PEL progress and activities.

-21 and activities.

-1 2.2 Community Engagement
+2.2 Community Engagement

-WSDOT developed a Community Engagement Plan and conducted extensive outreach with the community to incorporate their 2 3 values into the PEL and project designs and to comply with the PEL authority requirement to provide notice and opportunities for input from community members.
-The WSDOT team made extra efforts to ensure PEL input from under-represented communities by 4 meeting people where they were - through their community-based organizations (as described below).
-WSDOT conducted a 5 6 demographic analysis, using 2020 Census data, to identify communities in the project area.
-Translation was not needed as fewer 7 than 5 percent of the surrounding communities spoke languages other than English.
-WSDOT offered translation services upon 8 request as part of the public materials.
-See Chapter 6 Environmental Considerations for more information on Socioeconomics and 9 Environmental Justice in the study area.
-The various components to the Public and Community Participation strategy are described 10 below.
+WSDOT developed a Community Engagement Plan and conducted extensive outreach with the community to incorporate their values into the PEL and project designs and to comply with the PEL authority requirement to provide notice and opportunities for input from community members.
+The WSDOT team made extra efforts to ensure PEL input from under-represented communities by meeting people where they were - through their community-based organizations (as described below).
+WSDOT conducted a demographic analysis, using 2020 Census data, to identify communities in the project area.
+Translation was not needed as fewer than 5 percent of the surrounding communities spoke languages other than English.
+WSDOT offered translation services upon request as part of the public materials.
+See Chapter 6 Environmental Considerations for more information on Socioeconomics and Environmental Justice in the study area.
+The various components to the Public and Community Participation strategy are described below.

-11 Community Based Organizations (CBO)
+Community Based Organizations (CBO)

-12 The study team interviewed CBOs representing minority communities and communities with low-incomes or who provide mobility

-13 services to communities.
+The study team interviewed CBOs representing minority communities and communities with low-incomes or who provide mobility services to communities.
 WSDOT offered interviews online at a time that was convenient for the interviewee.
-The study team offered

-14 a questionnaire to two groups who wished to participate but were not able to arrange a time to meet with the team.
-See Appendix C

-15 to view more detailed interview summaries.
+The study team offered a questionnaire to two groups who wished to participate but were not able to arrange a time to meet with the team.
+See Appendix C to view more detailed interview summaries.

-16 Purpose:
+Purpose: